Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Related Work

 Recently, another type of method leverages the proposal features to refine pseudo GT boxes.
 IM-CFB \cite{Yin2021IM-CFB}, NDI-WSOD \cite{Wang2022NDI-WSOD}, OD-WSCL \cite{Seo2022OD-WSCL}, NPGC \cite{Zhang2023NPGC} et al optimize the selection results by using feature similarity to construct class-specific feature pools.
 However, this class of methods generally suffers from two problems: 1) The positive feature pool is often constructed based on the features of the top-scoring proposal and its variations.
 When this top-scoring proposal is itself inaccurate, the feature pool inherits the same bias.
 2) The negative feature pool is built by ``Negative Deterministic Information''.
 However, no additional constraints are imposed to rectify proposals with significant classification errors.
 This leads to a sub-optimal classification capability and slow convergence of the entire network.

-Therefore, we design the \textbf{classification-ignored loss} to act on ignored proposals during loss computation.
-By guiding these proposals to converge in the absolutely correct direction, we ensure that every proposal is supervised, thereby accelerating the convergence rate of the entire network.
+Therefore, we propose \textbf{Negative Certainty Supervision (NCS)}, utilizing negative certainty labels to supervise ignored proposals on their negative certainty categories, which is denoted as the ``classification-ignored loss'' and integrated into the overall loss function.
+By guiding these proposals to converge in the absolutely correct direction, we ensure that every proposal is supervised, thereby alleviating the optimization difficulty and accelerating the convergence rate of the entire network.